proactivity-lab/motexml/README.md

-# Mote "XML" Library.
+# Mote Messaging Language / Format Library.

-The MoteXML format is a subject-object-value data encoding format for which the human-readable representation is commonly presented using XML and a toolset exists for easily shifting between the XML and binary representations.
+The Mote Messaging Language or Mote"XML" format is a subject-object-value data encoding format for which the human-readable representation is commonly presented using XML and a toolset exists for easily shifting between the XML and binary representations.

 This document gives an overview of protocol version 1 only!